Sneha013084/SBA--9-Task-App/task-dashboard/README.md

 TaskFilter:  Provides UI controls to filter tasks based on status, priority, or search keywords.

-Dashboard : (Optional) Main container component that composes all other components into a cohesive dashboard p
+Dashboard : (Optional) Main container component that composes all other components into a cohesive dashboard

-The root React component.
+The root React component.(App)

 Manages the main state of the app (list of tasks).